autumncollection/glogg/README.markdown

   * simmilarly methods `log_e`,...
 * shortcut methods where the message is passed in block which is executed only if the message is to be logged in the end: `GLogg.l_f{msg}`, etc.

+#### Loging into variable

+Initialization

+    GLogg.set_log_to_variable true
+    GLogg.ini nil, GLogg::L_INF, true

+and when we need to print messages

+    GLogg.get_message

 #### Examples